 CACC/CASPN shall administer and enforce this Code of Conduct.
-A violation of this Code of Conduct by any employee, officer, or agent in the financial aid office or with responsibilities with respect to education loans shall be grounds for discipline, including discharge.
-All new employees with responsibilities with respect to education loans shall be supplied with a copy of the Code of Conduct within 30 days of being hired.
-All employees, officers and agents with responsibilities with respect to education loans shall be annually informed of the content and provisions of this Code of Conduct.
+A violation of this Code of Conduct by any employee, officer, or agent in the financial aid office or with responsibilities concerning education loans shall be grounds for discipline, including discharge.
+All new employees with responsibilities concerning education loans shall be supplied with a copy of the Code of Conduct within 30 days of being hired.
+All employees, officers, and agents with responsibilities concerning education loans shall be annually informed of the content and provisions of this Code of Conduct.